-Newly unveiled ‘suicide by cop’ designation for congressional baseball shooting long opposed by survivors
+Congressional baseball shooting survivors rip 'suicide by cop' designation, make appeal to FBI

-James Hodgkinson fired over 100 rounds during a Republican practice ahead of the 2017 congressional baseball game
+James Hodgkinson fired over 100 rounds during a GOP practice for 2017 congressional baseball game

 EXCLUSIVE: Survivors of the 2017 Republican baseball practice shooting are appealing to FBI Director Christopher Wray to publicly declare the attack a case of domestic terrorism and say they never accepted that it was "suicide by cop."

-The issue came to light last week when Ohio Rep. Brad Wenstrup brought it up during a House Intelligence Committee hearing.
+The issue came to light last week when Ohio Republican Rep. Brad Wenstrup brought it up during a House Intelligence Committee hearing.
 He told Wray, who was not in charge of the FBI at the time of the attack, that the designation was unfair to survivors and failed to speak to the heroism of responding officers who thwarted the active shooter and saved all lives but that of the gunman.

 He later sent a letter to the FBI formally requesting a review of the designation.